Titabor: Place of interests

-Titabar Areas there Are Many Tea Garden in Redias of Apprx 20-25 Km.
-In the west There Are One of the Oldest Tea Garden Narayanpur Panbari Tea Estate, Saraipani Tea Estate ,Bukaholla Tea Estate,Duflating Tea Estate,Kachajan Tea Estate,Letekujan Tea Estate Etc..
+There are many tea gardens in Titabar area in radius of apprx 20-25 km.
+In the west there are some of the oldest tea gardens like Narayanpur Panbari Tea Estate, Saraipani Tea Estate, Bukaholla Tea Estate, Duflating Tea Estate, Kachajan Tea Estate, Letekujan Tea Estate etc.

 Politics

-The Titabar subdivision is part of the Jorhat (Lok Sabha constituency).
-The previous MLA from Titabar (Vidhan Sabha constituency) was Tarun Gogoi, the former Chief Minister of Assam - he has been in this seat since 2001 till he died on 23rd November 2020.Bhaskar Jyoti Baruah of INC is the incumbent MLA of this constituency.
+The Titabor subdivision is part of the Jorhat (Lok Sabha constituency).
+The current MP from Jorhat is Gaurav Gogoi of INC.

+The previous MLA from Titabar (Vidhan Sabha constituency) was Tarun Gogoi, the former Chief Minister of Assam - he has been in this seat since 2001 till he died on 23 November 2020.
+Bhaskar Jyoti Baruah of INC is the incumbent MLA of this constituency.
 He is a Graduate from the St.Edmunds College, Shillong.

 Education

 Pragjyotika Academy, situated in the heart of Titabor, is a secondary school.
 Concept Junior College is another private educational institute of the town.
-Titabar has also some famous educational institutions like Nanda Nath Saikia College, Mihiram Saikia Higher Secondary School and Jawahar Navodaya Vidyalaya, Jorhat.
+Titabar has also some famous educational institutions like Nanda Nath Saikia College, Mihiram Saikia Higher Secondary School, Titabar Town High School and Jawahar Navodaya Vidyalaya, Jorhat.
 It also has the Regional Agricultural Research Station, Sericulture Training Institute and District Institute of Education and Training, Jorhat.